wp-plugins/terms-of-use-2/readme.txt

 3. The welcome page seen after term acceptance.

 == Changelog ==
+= 1.11.0 =
+* Fixed front-end redirect to work with default permalinks
+* Removed unnecessary javascript from admin
+* Simplified front-end terms requirements with a page drop-down in the admin settings, and auto content if the page is blank.
+* Added option to require terms on comment form

 = 1.10.5 =
-*Updated instructions for admin menu selected
+* Updated instructions for admin menu selected
-*Added profile to the options of where to place the Terms of Use admin menu
+* Added profile to the options of where to place the Terms of Use admin menu

 = 1.10.4 =
-*Fixed registration page error... again
+* Fixed registration page error... again

 = 1.10.3 =
-*Fixed bug preventing terms agreement checkbox to show on WP registration page
+* Fixed bug preventing terms agreement checkbox to show on WP registration page

 = 1.10.2 =
-*Removed code causing signup issue in WPMU
+* Removed code causing signup issue in WPMU

 = 1.10.1 =
-*Added Profile page as an option on admin pages to protect
+* Added Profile page as an option on admin pages to protect

 = 1.10 =
-*Fixed admin redirect bug
+* Fixed admin redirect bug

 = 1.9 =
-*Fixed redirect after terms accepted on WPMU front-end
+* Fixed redirect after terms accepted on WPMU front-end

 = 1.8 =
-*Bug fix for 'header information already sent' bug some users reported
+* Bug fix for 'header information already sent' bug some users reported

 = 1.7 =
-*Fixed bug that overwrote custom options on plugin update.
+* Fixed bug that overwrote custom options on plugin update.
-*Added shortcode for use of terms in pages or posts.
+* Added shortcode for use of terms in pages or posts.
-*Fixed bug that showed Privacy Policy and Terms boxes when empty.
+* Fixed bug that showed Privacy Policy and Terms boxes when empty.
-*Added option to allow users to accept terms during signup.
+* Added option to allow users to accept terms during signup.
 Known to not save correctly in WPMU.
-*Changed date format for profile page to the format selected on Settings > General *Fixed javascript bug that prevented collapse of windows on new/edit posts page *Added option to select which admin page to protect *Added option to select which front-end page to protect *Added option to select where users see the Terms of Use in the admin menu
+* Changed date format for profile page to the format selected on Settings > General
+* Fixed javascript bug that prevented collapse of windows on new/edit posts page
+* Added option to select which admin page to protect
+* Added option to select which front-end page to protect
+* Added option to select where users see the Terms of Use in the admin menu

 = 1.6 =
-*Added 'Settings' link on the plugins page
+* Added 'Settings' link on the plugins page
-*Added option to require initials on agreement page *Moved 'Welcome' heading from code to database
+* Added option to require initials on agreement page
+* Moved 'Welcome' heading from code to database

 = 1.5 =
-*Fixed plugin subnav links
+* Fixed plugin subnav links

 = 1.4 =
-*Fixed WPMU bugs with link urls.
+* Fixed WPMU bugs with link urls.
-*Moved Terms of use to dashboard menu for users to view and accept.
+* Moved Terms of use to dashboard menu for users to view and accept.

 = 1.3 =
-*Fixed folder name in config file.
+* Fixed folder name in config file.